 - Boost their reputation and credibility as a user-friendly, trustworthy, and accessible firm

-Think of excellent client communication as a proactive, non-negotiable approach to building a firm’s credibility.
-It is absolutely fundamental in running a business, law firm, or otherwise.
+Excellent client communication is a proactive, non-negotiable approach to building a firm's credibility.
+It is absolutely fundamental in running a business, law firm, or other entity.